South Woodham Ferrers

-South Woodham Ferrers is a town and civil parish in the borough of Chelmsford, in the English county of Essex.
-It is approximately 35 miles east of London and 8 miles south-east of the city of Chelmsford, and had a population of 16,453 at the 2011 Census, a decrease from 16,629 at the 2001 Census.
+South Woodham Ferrers is a town and civil parish in the City of Chelmsford district of Essex, England.
+It is approximately 35 miles east of London and 8 miles south-east of Chelmsford.
+At the 2021 census the parish had a population of 16,026.

 The town is situated east of Fenn Creek, near to where it meets the River Crouch.
-South Woodham Ferrers is part of the Maldon constituency represented by John Whittingdale MP.
+South Woodham Ferrers is part of the Maldon constituency represented by Sir John Whittingdale MP.

 History

 The area now occupied by South Woodham Ferrers was sparsely populated farmland until the railway station opened in 1889.
 The station was originally called "Woodham Ferris", having been built to serve the nearby village of Woodham Ferrers, which stands on a hill 1 mile north of the station.
 South Woodham Ferrers developed gradually around the station, with some of the farmland being parcelled up into plots for sale to individuals and developers.
 In 1974 Essex County Council adopted a masterplan to significantly expand South Woodham Ferrers with large housing estates and other facilities, including a new town centre.

 The area remained part of the civil parish of Woodham Ferrers until 1 April 1987, when it was made a separate parish.

 Many street names in the southwestern part of the town are taken from the works of J. R. R. Tolkien, such as Gandalf's Ride, Gimli Watch, Shirebourn Vale, Rivendell Vale, Celeborn Street, Hobbiton Hill and Arwen Grove.

-South Woodham Ferrers has a weekly magazine called 'The South Woodham Focus', established in 2000.
+South Woodham Ferrers has a monthly magazine called 'The South Woodham Focus', established in 2000.

 Town centre

 The town centre has around 100 business units.
 Approximately 45% are retail premises, with the remainder being a combination of professional services (such as banks and estate agents) and dining locations such as cafés and restaurants.

 The supermarket chain Asda opened a store in the town in 1978 which made them the principal retailer in the town.
+Essex County Council required all new buildings to have "specific Essex characteristics", and so the style of the supermarket was based on buildings in Coggeshall.
+The design of the supermarket, including its signature clocktower, became a popular style for new supermarkets across the UK.

 In 2001 Essex County Council sold the freehold for the majority of the town centre to Asda, who in turn sold a package of land and property to SW Investments.
-As a result of these sales, Asda own the town's car parks, Queen Elizabeth II Square and approximately one-third of the shop premises in the town centre.
+As a result of these sales, Asda owns the town's car parks, Queen Elizabeth II Square and approximately one-third of the shop premises in the town centre.
 SW Investments owns most of the remaining areas in the town centre, including Market Square, with the remaining premises having a variety of private owners.

-In 1981 Queen Elizabeth II opened the town square, which is named Queen Elizabeth II Square after her.
+In 1981 Queen Elizabeth II opened the town square, which was named after her.